Caltech-IPAC/irsa-tutorials/tutorials/firefly/OpenUniverse2024Preview_Firefly.md

 - firefly_client.FireflyClient for using the Firefly python client
 - astropy.nddata.Cutout2D for making image cutouts
 - itertools.product to support looping over Roman blocks
+- reproject.reproject_interp to convert Roman coadds from STG to TAN projection
+- io.BytesIO for writing a fits file to an in-memory stream

 ```{code-cell} ipython3
 from astropy.io import fits